michaelmalick/phd-thesis/2_introduction/intro.md

 ~5-10 pages
 -->

-Date: 28 April 2016
+Date: 29 April 2016

 # General Introduction

-Productivity[^1] of exploited marine and anadromous fish populations vary over time and space by orders of magnitude, with 10-fold changes not being unusual.
-Despite more than 100 years of research, there are still large uncertainties about the underlying drivers of this variability.
-These uncertainties create risks for management agencies, fish stocks, and communities that rely on these fish populations for economic and cultural prosperity.
-For example, abrupt and persistent changes in the productivity of an exploited fish stock can have important management and conservation implications if they are not anticipated or detected quickly because they can mislead scientists and decision-makers about the status of a stock or appropriate management actions to take [@Walters1987a; @Vert-pre2013a].
-Fundamental to minimizing these risks is development of a quantitative understanding of the drivers of the observed variability.
+Abundances of exploited marine and anadromous fish populations vary over time and space by orders of magnitude, with 10-fold changes not being unusual.

-It is widely recognized that variability in the structure and function of marine ecosystems, is in part, driven by environmental stochasticity.
-However, the effects of environmental conditions on higher-trophic-level fish species has been, and continues to be, debated in fisheries science [@Walters1988a; @Skud1975].
-At the core of this debate is contention over the relative importance of environmental stochasticity and the effects of fishing in controlling the dynamics of exploited fish populations.
-In many cases, separating the effects of fishing and environmental stochasticity may not be possible without extreme management actions, which are usually not politically feasible [@Walters2004b, pg.
+Despite a century of research, much uncertainty remains in our understanding of the processes underlying this variability, leading to increased risk for management agencies, fish stocks, and users of the resource.
+The drivers of fluctuations in abundance have been widely debated in fisheries science and at the core of this debate is contention over the relative importance of environmental stochasticity and the effects of fishing in controlling the dynamics of exploited fish populations.
+In many cases, separating the effects of fishing and the environmental may not be possible without extreme management actions and this has resulted in environmental effects being largely abscent in fisheries assessments [@Walters2004b, pg.
 176-177].
-In all but a few cases, the confounding of fishing and environmental effects has resulted in ignoring the effects of environmental stochasticity on fish stock productivity.
-However, in the face of unprecedented environmental change, continuing to ignore environment effects may be costly from an economic, management, and ecological perspective.
+However, in the face of unprecedented environmental change, continuing to ignore environment effects on exploited populations may be costly from an economic, management, and ecological perspective.

 For Pacific salmon, as well as several pelagic and demersal marine fish species, three lines of evidence suggest that environmental stochasticity is indeed a